Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_05/step_05.md

 # Scopes

-*Time to complete: 15 minutes; Level: Intermediate*
+*Estimated Time for Completion: 15 minutes; Difficulty Level: Intermediate*

 [Scopes](../../../../manuals/core/concepts/scope.md) determine how Data Nodes are shared between cycles and scenarios.
 The developer may decide: